prime-slam/place-recognition-db/README.md

 |   ├── ...
 └── CameraTrajectory.txt
 ```
-The number of color images, depth images and poses
+The number of color images, depth images (or PCDs) and poses
 in the trajectory file must be the same.

 ## Usage